cmrivers/epipy/_posts/2014-02-01-case-tree-plot.md

 The meaning of the color of the node varies based on the node attribute.
 In many cases, color just signifies membership to a particular human to human cluster.
 However, it could also represent health status (e.g. alive, dead), the sex of the patient, etc.

 ### Examples

-For this we will use example data packaged with epipy.
+For this we will use example data in the data/ folder of epipy.
 You may have to modify the path below.
-We will color the nodes so that all nodes in the cluster have the same color.
+For this example, we will color the nodes by cluster.

 In order to build a case tree plot, you'll have to provide the generation mean (gen_mean) and generation standard deviation (gen_sd).
 These values represent the time from when one case becomes infected to when a subsequent case becomes infected.
 Incubation period may be used when generation time is not known.

     import epipy as epi
     import pandas as pd